 The income information needed to complete the FAFSA form can be found on a previously filed tax return.
-(The 2019–20 FAFSA form requires your 2017 tax data; the 2020–21 FAFSA form requires your 2018 tax data.)
-If you are not able to do the IRS Data Retrieval on the FAFSA and do not have a copy of your tax return, you may be able to access the tax software used to prepare the return or contact your tax preparer to obtain a copy.
-You also may visit irs.gov/transcript to view and download a summary (called a “transcript”) of your tax return or to request that a tax transcript be sent to you by mail.
+When you file the FAFSA, use the IRS Data Retrieval tool to import your tax information directly into your FAFSA.
+If you are not able to do the IRS Data Retrieval on the FAFSA and do not have a copy of your tax return, you may visit irs.gov/transcript to view and download a tax return summary (called a “transcript”) of your 2018 federal tax return or to request that a tax transcript be sent to you by mail.
 The IRS Data Retrieval is the easiest way to input your tax information onto the FAFSA.

 The 2020-21 FAFSA can be completed October 1, 2019 through June 30, 2021 and will be used to apply for financial aid for the 2020-21 academic year which includes these start dates:

 Federal financial aid is available at only one institution during an enrollment period.
 If you plan to attend another institution concurrently, you must notify GLBBS prior to enrollment.
 Students cannot receive federal funds such as a Pell Grant from more than one institution during the same enrollment period.
 Students who are awarded funds at two institutions during the same enrollment period, semester or term, may be required to return funds awarded to them.